quintinbland/sabot3/README.md

 #### **Objective**
 Demonstrate that the `CLOG` is effective at:
-- representing participant ownership stake.
+- Representing participant ownership stake.
-- tracking participant porportional value.
+- Tracking participant porportional value.
 #### **Prerequisites**
 * `SabotStaking` smart contract is deployed.
 * `SabotStaking` smart contract has a portfolio of `USDT tokens` (stretch goal to also have sUSD, though not MVP).
 * `SabotStaking` has participants and there is an amount of `CLOG tokens` in circulation.
 * `SabotStaking` has a method to calculate and return token price.
-* 2 participants with `CLOGs`.
+* Two participants with `CLOGs`.
 #### **Requirements**
 * Get initial `CLOG` price.
 * Artificially increase portfolio value by transferring a quantity of `USDT` to `SabotStaking` smart contract.